 As of the sheer size of the Chinese market, the ultimate amount of people working at the Chinese tax authorities remains still limited, however the tax authority will become with the support of technologies and better processes more equipped to investigate transfer pricing issues and is expecting to gain a more tightening grip on these practices.

 At this moment, companies which can provide wide range of Transfer Pricing services remains limited to few boutique firms and the Big Four companies.
 These companies can have the resources and projects to take on these assignments with their staff.
 Many companies can provide consulting support on Transfer Pricing, but rather have the ability to provide full TP documentation support according to Chinese standards.

 Though Transfer Pricing documentation is not of concern to all companies active in China, all companies should be aware of the basic principles and requirements as promulgated by the Chinese tax authorities.
 Enforcement on transfer pricing is not only increasing within China, but within jurisdictions all over the world.
 Particularly when looking at this development is that maintaining substance and reasonable profitability of the companies within the group becomes very important.
 It is therefore vital that companies have formulated their right transfer pricing strategies and policies to be in line with these global developments.

-This article has been prepared by Moore Stephens, a financial advisory firm active in Shanghai and have supported many foreign SMEs with finance, tax and accounting issues in China.
+This article about transfer pricing in China has been prepared by Moore Stephens, a financial advisory firm active in Shanghai and have supported many foreign SMEs with finance, tax and accounting issues in China.
 To visit the original article and get in contact with Moore Stephens, please visit the article here.